ChatGPT overview: models, features, prices explained

 Solution: First, OpenAI added a way for ChatGPT to save information it deems important called (officially called “reference saved memories”).
 The AI can access this across chats.
 In the next step, it made all other chats available to ChatGPT (“reference chat history”).

 How to use it: You can ask ChatGPT to add a fact to its memory.
 You can access all saved items and delete them in the settings.
 In addition to this, access to prior chats happens automatically, but can also be triggered by explicitly asking ChatGPT to take into account everything discussed so far.
-Both features can be enabled or disabled in the settings.
+Both features can be enabled or disabled in settings.

 Tip: Especially the access to prior chats can open up new possibilities.
-For example, you can ask ChatGPT about your personal strengths and blindspots while taking into account everything it knows about you.
+For example, ask ChatGPT about your personal strengths and blindspots while taking into account everything it knows about you.
 Or, when starting a new project, it can remember certain facts about you, your background, your target audience, your preferences etc.

 Memory was added in February 2024.
 The ability to reference chat history was announced in April 2025.
 Learn more about both in these FAQs.